AIINIRII/video_player_auto/README.md

 3. Be patient, the program need to sleep after complete one step.

+4. If you want to watch electives, you have to take them first.

-4. For now, it can only be implement in win10 platform.
+5. For now, it can only be implement in win10 platform.